bijancamp/alphaIRT/README.md

 normal distribution of the population of trait values `MaydeuOlivares`
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If TRUE, then compute the standard error originally described by Maydeu-Olivares and Coffman (2007).
-This computation does not use item parameters.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If TRUE, then compute the standard error originally described by Maydeu-Olivares
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;and Coffman (2007).
+This
+computation does not use item parameters.

 #### Returns
 Returns some or all of the following objects:
 `alpha`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Classical Cronbach's alpha
 coefficient